pydio/pydio-doc-howto/cells_prometheus_grafana.md

-This tutorial quickly introduce how to set up and run [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com) to gather and display metrics for your Pydio Cells instance.
+This tutorial introduces how to set up and run [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com) to gather and display metrics for your Pydio Cells instance.

-_Please note that this feature is only available in the Enterprise Distribution._
+_Please note that this feature is only available in the Enterprise Distribution_.

 ### Enabling metrics